stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 France or its language the house could have, they confessed themselves as frankly baffled and ignorant as I. Archer knew nothing, and all that Miss Harris could say was that an old allusion her grandfather, Dutee Harris, had heard of might have shed a little light.
-The old seaman, who had survived his son Welcome&rsquo;s death in battle by two years, had not himself known the legend; but recalled that his earliest nurse, the ancient Maria Robbins, seemed darkly aware of something that might have lent a weird significance to the French ravings of Rhoby Harris, which she had so often heard during the last days of that hapless woman.
+The old seaman, who had survived his son Welcome's death in battle by two years, had not himself known the legend; but recalled that his earliest nurse, the ancient Maria Robbins, seemed darkly aware of something that might have lent a weird significance to the French ravings of Rhoby Harris, which she had so often heard during the last days of that hapless woman.
 Maria had been at the shunned house from 1769 till the removal of the family in 1783, and had seen Mercy Dexter die.
-Once she hinted to the child Dutee of a somewhat peculiar circumstance in Mercy&rsquo;s last moments, but he had soon forgotten all about it save that it was something peculiar.
+Once she hinted to the child Dutee of a somewhat peculiar circumstance in Mercy's last moments, but he had soon forgotten all about it save that it was something peculiar.
 The granddaughter, moreover, recalled even this much with difficulty.
-She and her brother were not so much interested in the house as was Archer&rsquo;s son Carrington, the present owner, with whom I talked after my experience.
+She and her brother were not so much interested in the house as was Archer's son Carrington, the present owner, with whom I talked after my experience.

   Having exhausted the Harris family of all the information it could furnish, I turned my attention to early town records and deeds with a zeal more penetrating than that which my uncle had occasionally shewn in the same work.
-What I wished was a comprehensive history of the site from its very settlement in 1636&mdash;or even before, if any Narragansett Indian legend could be unearthed to supply the data.
+What I wished was a comprehensive history of the site from its very settlement in 1636--or even before, if any Narragansett Indian legend could be unearthed to supply the data.
 I found, at the start, that the land had been part of the long strip of home lot granted originally to John Throckmorton; one of many similar strips beginning at the Town Street beside the river and extending up over the hill to a line